Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Conclusion

-A current limitation of our implementation is the computational running time, which prevents real-time operation and characterization for large configuration sizes.
-As a result of Theorem~\ref{thm:broken_path_system}, we now know of the existence of an $\mathcal{O}(n^4)$ algorithm for the assignment-rerouting-ordering subroutine on arbitrary (positive) edge-weighted graphs, which we briefly described in Sec.~\ref{sec:ordering}.
-Should the need arise, making the aro algorithm more computationally efficient than that will require further research and/or integrating additional heuristics that forego optimality and exhaustiveness.
-An encouraging observation is that our improved red-rec heuristic algorithm, which is compatible with real-time implementation, achieves performance comparable to that of the aro algorithm.
-Future work will focus on improving computational performance, quantifying performance on arbitrary graphs, and demonstrating applicability in an operational setting.
+The current implementation of the aro algorithm has not been optimized for runtime performance, which prevents numerical benchmarking for large configuration sizes and near-term deployment in an operational context.
+Future work will focus on improving the runtime performance of the aro algorithm, possibly at the cost of integrating additional heuristics, quantifying performance on arbitrary graphs, and demonstrating applicability in an operational setting.

 Our results highlight the value to be gained from extending formal results from combinatorial optimization and graph theory in an operational setting.
 Additional research opportunities exist in developing exact and approximation algorithms for atom reconfiguration problems that simultaneously optimize multiple objective functions, as well as for problems with labeled, distinguishable atoms that encode quantum information.
-These algorithms could be used to design efficient algorithms for implementing quantum circuits, quantum protocols, and quantum error correction codes on quantum devices that admit dynamic connectivity graphs, such as those provided by dynamic configuration of atoms.
+Besides enabling the preparation of large configurations of atoms, reconfiguration algorithms can also be used to implement quantum information protocols on quantum devices with dynamic connectivity graphs, e.g., by displacing atoms with respect to one another to perform gates among otherwise non-interacting atoms~\cite{Brandhofer2021, Bluvstein2022, Tan2022}.

-We emphasize that our results are general and thus extend beyond the scope of atom reconfiguration problems.
+Finally, we emphasize that our results are general and thus extend beyond the scope of atom reconfiguration problems.
+We encourage the interested readers to read our complementary study on the red-rec algorithm~\cite{Cimring2023}.
+The source code for the benchmarking module and reconfiguration algorithms will be made available upon reasonable request.